-Grand Valley State University's approach to risk mitigation for COVID-19 is based on the principle of the four legs of a table: hygiene, self-assessments, social distancing, and face coverings such as masks.
 The evidence is clear that face coverings, such as masks, are a crucial part of keeping coronavirus at bay, and GVSU's policy on face coverings is posted on the Lakers Together web site.
-GVSU's approach to ensure that all four "legs" are strong is to emphasize education, to develop a culture of wellness and care.
+GVSU's approach to ensure that all our mitigation strategies are strong is to emphasize education, to develop a culture of wellness and care.
 The purpose of this Toolkit is to provide information and guidance for faculty and staff, especially as it applies to the classroom.

 What We Know About COVID-19

 To create a safe campus, it is critical to understand how risk mitigation strategies work to prevent the spread of the coronavirus.
 With this knowledge, we can make better decisions.
 The following videos can help.
 Articles are at the end of this Toolkit.
 There are also great visuals on the Internet about face coverings.

 What is a coronavirus?

 COVID-19 spread, and being smart about cloth face coverings, from the American Chemical Society

 Spectrum Health doctor discusses face coverings on WOOD TV-8

 Compliance In the Classroom

 We must take a precautionary approach to our classrooms.
 The coronavirus spreads primarily through the air, often from infected individuals with no symptoms, so face coverings are a crucial part of preventing transmission.
 Starting August 6, 2021, face coverings requirements are tied to the university's alert level.
 For all levels except “Near Normal”, face coverings will be required in all indoor spaces, except for limited exceptions.